How to start using IPv6 under Linux in less than 5 minutes

 In the long run, the transition to IPv6 should On the whole, it appears that completing the transition to IPv6 should thus make the Internet cheaper and better for everybody.

-December 2020: many ISPs and hosting services still do not provide IPv6 connectivity, and since use of the 6to4 anycast address no longer supported, for many people the situation is now worse than it was 5-10 year ago…
+December 2020: many ISPs and hosting services still do not provide IPv6 connectivity, and since the use of the 6to4 anycast address is no longer supported, for many people the situation is now worse than it was 5-10 year ago…

 More information